 The study findings included the following:

-When a smoker of any age successfully quits smoking, their future health risks are decreased.
+When a smoker of any age successfully quit smoking, their future health risks are decreased.
 Period.
 The study further emphasized the decreased health risks caused by successfully quitting smoking, whatever your age:

 Can the study findings be used to promote continued smoking cessation?